-Inside sales teams are at it every day, making thousands of calls to prospects, seeking an appointment or a sale.
-They are given scrubbed lists with contact names, job title, phone numbers, and a good luck pat.
+Inside sales teams are at it every day, calling thousands of prospects, seeking appointments and sales.
+They are given scrubbed lists with contact names, job titles, phone numbers, and a good luck pat.
 On the back end, managers track calls, appointments, and sales.
 The cycle continues when reps deplete their assigned leads and it starts over again.

-There are times when this well-oiled prospecting machine can under-deliver – and you may not be aware.
-But there are easy fixes.
-Here we explore three cases where potentially good leads are thrown out, and what to do instead so you don’t lose the opportunities.
+There are times when this well-oiled prospecting machine can under-deliver – and you may not know it.
+Here we explore three cases where potentially good leads are thrown out.
+We share what to do instead so you don’t lose the opportunities.

 1. Test New Markets

-As an example, say you sell technology products, and religious institutions are not known as leading technology buyers.
-But recently we came across a church buying hundreds of iPads for one of its programs.
+For example, say you sell technology products.
+And religious institutions are not known as leading technology buyers.
+But we came across a church buying hundreds of iPads for one of its programs.
 This is opportunistic entry into a market if other religious institutions have similar programs.
 Here’s what you can do:

-- To aid sales calls, share historical product purchase data with reps so they lead with iPads and related iPad cross-sell products instead of laptops, printers or software.
+- To aid sales calls, share historical product purchase data with reps.
+They can lead conversations with iPads and related iPad cross-sell products instead of laptops, printers or software.

-- Show reps the sales potential of these calls when they may understandably question this.
+- Reps may understandably question the sales potential of these calls.
+So show them the data.
 Pull examples to show similar sales to this market and the value of the deals.

 - To help target this new vertical, it is important to match the highest product propensity to the leads in this vertical.